-Rosemary is a beautiful and delicious herb.
-Keeping a rosemary plant alive indoors is a little tricky, however.
-Follow these tips to keep your potted rosemary alive inside.
+Growing rosemary indoors is a little tricky.
+If you experience cold winters, follow these tips to keep your potted rosemary alive inside.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)